The Events and Activities Policy can be located at https://www.colorado.edu/policies/events-and-activities-policy.

 - Notification to Waste & Recycling, Operations Environmental Services, Project Managers, Access Services, etc.

 - Parking Services

-Some activities occurring on campus, or off campus, in support of the university mission, may be exempt from the same event approval management processes and requirements.
+In general, departmental seminars and meetings, creative performances, and gatherings intended for only CU participants will not trigger an EMF.
+Some activities occurring on campus, or off campus, in support of the university mission, may differ from the same event approval management processes and requirements.
 These activities are:

 Educational Activities: Classes, labs, recitals, performances, and other educational programs that are required by academic units in furtherance of degree or program completion.
 These activities may be exempt in some cases.

 NOTE: All scholarship programming will fall under the umbrella of educational activities.